-We have had net losses each year since our inception and may not achieve or maintain profitability in the future.
+We have had net losses each year since our inception, and may not achieve or maintain profitability in the future.

-We have incurred net losses each year since our inception, including net losses of \$30.6 million, \$39.2 million and \$21.8 million in the fiscal years ended March 31, 2018, 2017 and 2016, respectively.
-We expect to continue to incur significant net losses in the future for a number of reasons, including without limitation, the anticipated loss of our largest customer of our pdvConnect business, the costs and loss of revenue resulting from the initial restructuring plan and any future restructuring actions approved by our Board of Directors for our TeamConnect and pdvConnect businesses, and the other risks and uncertainties described in this Annual Report related to the commercialization of our TeamConnect service and the pursuit of our spectrum and business initiatives.
+We have incurred net losses each year since our inception, including net losses of \$39.2 million, \$21.8 million and \$14.7 million in the fiscal years ended March 31, 2017, 2016 and 2015, respectively.
+We expect to continue to incur significant net losses in the future for a number of reasons, including without limitation the risks and uncertainties described in this Annual Report related to the commercialization of our DispatchPlus service and the pursuit of our spectrum and business initiatives.
 Additionally, we may encounter unforeseen operating expenses, difficulties, complications, delays and other unknown factors that may result in levels of revenue below our current expectations, or losses or expenses that exceed our current expectations.
 If our losses or expenses exceed our expectations or our revenue growth assumptions are not met in future periods, we may never achieve or maintain profitability in the future.